Iran says Rushdie and supporters to blame for attack | Law-Order

 - Iran Islamic Rep

-No one has the right to level accusations against Iran over Friday's attack on Salman Rushdie, for which he and his supporters are solely to blame, the foreign ministry in Tehran said on Monday.
+No one has the right to level accusations against Iran over Friday's attack on Salman Rushdie, for which he is to blame after denigrating the world's Muslims, the foreign ministry in Tehran said on Monday.

-"During the attack on Salman Rushdie, we do not consider anyone other than himself and his supporters worthy of reproach, reproach and condemnation," Kanaani told a news briefing.
+"During the attack on Salman Rushdie, we do not consider anyone other than himself and his supporters worthy of ...reproach and condemnation," Kanaani told a news briefing.
 "No one has the right to accuse Iran in this regard."
 Writers and politicians around the world have condemned the attack.
+His agent told Reuters that Rushdie had sustained severe injuries, including nerve damage in his arm and wounds to his liver, and was likely to lose an eye.

+In 1991, the novel's Japanese translator, Hitoshi Igarashi was stabbed to death.
+A former student of Igarashi's on Monday renewed calls for his murder to be solved, the Ibaraki Shimbun newspaper reported.
+A police spokesperson told Reuters that an investigation was still active and that the statute of limitations on the crime, which expired in 2006, could be lifted.

+The novel's Italian translator was wounded in 1991 and two years later its Norwegian publisher was shot and seriously wounded.
+In 1998, Iran's pro-reform government of President Mohammad Khatami distanced itself from the fatwa, saying the threat against Rushdie - who had lived in hiding for nine years - was over.

-The Iranian government said in 1998 it would no longer back the fatwa.
-But in 2019, Twitter suspended Iran's Supreme Leader Ayatollah Ali Khamenei's account over a tweet that said the fatwa against Rushdie was "solid and irrevocable".
+But in 2019, Twitter suspended Iran's Supreme Leader Ayatollah Ali Khamenei's account over a tweet that said the fatwa against was "irrevocable".
+HARDLINE REACTIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)